 In a perfect world, your salary would grow at the same rate as inflation, making it easy to keep up with the rising costs.
 Unfortunately, that hasn’t been the case in recent years.

 However, there are ways to protect yourself from the adverse effects of inflation.
-Understanding the underlying causes will help you determine the best financial planning and investment strategies to protect your money from inflation.
+Understanding the underlying inflation causes and effects will help you determine the best financial planning and investment strategies to protect yourself from inflation.

 What is Inflation?

 Inflation is when the prices of goods and services go up.
 It’s an economic term that describes how much a dollar is worth at any given moment.